Pride & Prejudice (2005 film): Conception and adaptation

-Television director Joe Wright was hired in early 2004, making Pride & Prejudice his feature film directorial debut.
+Television director Joe Wright was hired in early 2004, in his feature film directorial debut.
 He was considered a surprising choice for a film in the romance drama genre due to his past work with social realism.
-Wright's body of work had impressed the producers, who were looking for a fresh perspective; they sent him a script despite the fact that Wright had not read the novel.
-He commented that at the time, "I didn't know if I was really all that interested; I thought I was a little bit more mainstream than this, a bit more edgy.
+Wright's body of work had impressed the producers, who were looking for a fresh perspective; they sent him a script even though Wright had not read the novel.
+He has said that at the time, "I didn't know if I was really all that interested; I thought I was a little bit more mainstream than this, a bit more edgy.
 But then I read the script and I was surprised I was very moved by it".
 He next read the novel, which he called "an amazing piece of character observation and it really seemed like the first piece of British Realism.
-It felt like it was a true story; had a lot of truth in it about understanding how to love other people, understanding how to overcome prejudices, understanding the things that separate us from other people ... things like that."
+It felt like it was a true story; had a lot of truth in it about understanding how to love other people, understanding how to overcome prejudices, understanding the things that separate us from other people ... things like that".

 The only adaptation of Pride and Prejudice Wright had seen was the 1940 production, which was the last time the novel had been adapted into a feature film.
 The director purposely did not watch the other productions, both out of fear he would inadvertently steal ideas and because he wanted to be as original as possible.
-He did, however, watch other period films, including Ang Lee's Sense and Sensibility, Roger Michell's Persuasion, and John Schlesinger's Far from the Madding Crowd; Wright cited this last film as the greatest influence on his own adaptation, calling it "very real and very honest – and it is quite romantic as well".
-In trying to create an atmosphere of charged flirtation, the director also gained inspiration from teen romance films such as Sixteen Candles and The Breakfast Club.
+But he did watch other period films, including Ang Lee's Sense and Sensibility, Roger Michell's Persuasion, and John Schlesinger's Far from the Madding Crowd.
+Wright cited this last film as the greatest influence on his own adaptation, calling it "very real and very honest—and it is quite romantic as well".
+In trying to create an atmosphere of charged flirtation, Wright was also inspired by teen romance films such as Sixteen Candles and The Breakfast Club.